-- The e-textbook for this course is fully online.
-Microbiology Fundamentals, An Introduction (Tortora, Funke, and Case) 14th Edition, Online Edition is from MasteringMicrobiology by Pearson Publishing.
-This electronic textbook is required. - Instructions on how to purchase and activate the E-Book are within the Canvas course.
-Do not purchase a paper edition. - This e-textbook provides complete access to textbook chapters, homework, quizzes, figures, tables, animations, etc. The e-textbook serves as a reference that provides tutorial information, helps students prepare for the lectures, and provides supplemental materials for the lectures.
+- Instructions on how to purchase and activate the E-Book are within the Canvas course.
+Do not purchase a paper edition. - E-textbook provides complete access to textbook chapters, homework, online quizzes, figures, tables, animations, etc. The e-textbook serves as a reference that provides tutorial information, helps students prepare for the lectures, and provides supplemental materials for the lectures.
 It also provides practice exams.
 Students may take these exams multiple times.
-Most of the tables, figures, and animations used in lectures and lecture notes come from the e-book.
+Most of the tables, figures, and animations used in lectures and lecture notes come from the e-textbook.